 After high school, I dedicated time every weekend to learning how to do something new with Arduino.

 Eventually I applied those skills to create a rather humorous project for Uncommon Hacks called

 "Telememe - Meme Improvement Bundle".

 I went to many more hackathons in the next two years where I learned more skills relating to electronics,

 web development, computer vision, game design, and blockchain.

-While in school I have had two internships.
+I have had the opportunity to participate in two very unique internships.
 In the first, I helped a mentor of mine design small conveyor belts

 to sort small objects using machine vision and a variety of other sensors.
 I also programmed a hopper to dispense coins